shivannis/xandr-docs-public/xandr-docs/articles/invest/supported-creative-macros.md

 ## Privacy Macros

-In order for our clients to meet their transparency, notice, and choice/consent requirements under US state privacy law, the GDPR and the ePrivacy Directive, Xandr supports the [Global Privacy Platform](https://iabtechlab.com/gpp) and the IAB Europe Transparency & Consent Framework (the "Framework").
+In order for our clients to meet their transparency, notice, and choice/consent requirements under US state privacy law, the GDPR and the ePrivacy Directive, Microsoft Advertising supports the [Global Privacy Platform](https://iabtechlab.com/gpp) and the IAB Europe Transparency & Consent Framework (the "Framework").
 For more information, see the [IAB Europe Transparency & Consent Framework](https://iabeurope.eu/knowledgehub/policy/transparency-consent-framework-publishers-factsheet/).
-Publishers should reference [Privacy Regulations and Xandr: A Guide for Clients](https://microsoftapc.sharepoint.com/teams/PrivacyRegulations) when using macros, such as the ones noted in the table below, to surface notice, transparency, and choice to end users located in the EEA, signal approved vendors, and pass consent to Xandr and demand sources as well as their vendors through the Xandr Platform.
-For more information, see [Service Policies](https://microsoftapc.sharepoint.com/teams/XandrServicePolicies) (login required).
+Publishers should reference [Privacy Regulations and Microsoft Advertising: A Guide for Clients](https://microsoftapc.sharepoint.com/teams/PrivacyRegulations) when using macros, such as the ones noted in the table below, to surface notice, transparency, and choice to end users located in the EEA, signal approved vendors, and pass consent to Microsoft Advertising and demand sources as well as their vendors through the Microsoft Advertising Platform.
+For more information, see [Service Policies](https://microsoftapc.sharepoint.com/teams/Microsoft AdvertisingServicePolicies) (login required).

 | Macro | Description |
 |---|---|